 It was easy to be with him.
 So easy that I didn’t realize I shouldn’t.

 I used to stay up all night writing and editing photos, I used to consistently research new bands and listen to music and, lame as it may sound, I used to pride myself on my witty Facebook and Twitter updates.
 I let those things fall by the wayside in the past year and a half, and the fact that I have only myself and the way I dealt with adversity to blame for that makes it that much harder to get back to trusting myself and, dammit, loving myself.

 It’s possible that I used the relationship to hide from all my other problems—focusing outward, on someone else, inevitably eliminates some self-reflection.
-Maybe I didn’t want to accept that I hated my job, that I was treading water, that I was terrified of my house, that I was miserable in a place I imagined I’d be so happy, that I’ve yet to determine my next step.
+Maybe I didn’t want to accept that I hated my job, that I was treading water, that I was reeling from trauma, that I was terrified of my house, that I was miserable in a place I imagined I’d be so happy, that I’ve yet to determine my next step.
 And more than hiding with my boyfriend, he was a great support to me in those times of struggle.
 And some of those problems are still problems, but I’m working on them by myself.